 Recovery can mean different things, however.
-Though the bones may be healed at eight weeks, full recovery could be a much longer and difficult process, especially for adults and older adults.
-You should expect (depending on the severity of your injury), a huge reduction in mobility and a lot of stiffness.
+Though the bones may be healed at eight weeks, full recovery could be a much longer and more difficult process, especially for adults and older adults.
+You should expect (depending on the severity of your injury) a huge reduction in mobility and a lot of stiffness.
 You will have to work hard in order to regain all of the use of your hand and wrist, but don't give up!
 It will be worth it.
-See the comments section to learn about other peoples' experiences and ask your own questions.
+See the comments section to learn about other people's experiences and ask your own questions.

 Here are some more details:

 - A young child who broke his or her wrist may need to wear a cast or removable splint for just two to three weeks.
-For older people or more complicated fractures, a wrist injury can take a lot longer to get back to normal and stiffness is extremely common.
+For older people or with more complicated fractures, a wrist injury can take a lot longer to get back to normal, and stiffness is extremely common.

 - Be sure to follow instructions on how to take care of your cast.
-Most importantly, don’t get it wet.
-The orthopaedic doctors will decide when you can take the cast off and when you can return to normal activities or work.
+Most importantly, don't get it wet.
+The orthopedic doctors will decide when you can take the cast off and when you can return to normal activities or work.

 - There's a higher chance of re-breaking or cracking the bone once the plaster is removed, especially in children, so kids should avoid trampolines, bouncy castles, soft play areas, and contact sports for a further four to six weeks to be safe.2